iym00/a4rep/README.md

 # a4rep
 Database setup instructions: Execute the three sql scripts in the "database_scripts" directory in the following order: database_creation.sql, table_creation.sql, and populate_table.sql (you can do this by uploading each file to pgadmin4 and running the file's code there).

 Getting the application to run: since the application is written in python, you will need to have python installed in order to execute it (make sure your python version is at least 3.10.11, since that is the version I used to run the app).
 The file also uses an external module called "psycopg2" to interact with Postgres servers.
 To get this module, install it using pip3 (install command: pip3 install psycopg2).
+Finally, to run the application, navigate to the location of the application on your computer and use python to execute it.

 Function descriptions: